 While Avenida da Liberdade (Lisbon’s main avenue) is great for a stroll, don’t go there for the shopping; it’s filled with the same high-end designer stores that you’ll find in any major city.
 Instead, head for the boutiques and Portuguese shops in the Bairro Alto neighborhood.

 Lisbon’s best hidden gem isn’t actually in Lisbon: It’s the waterfront in the village of Almada, on the south side of the River Douro facing the city.
 Here, the Ginjal Pier offers the best views of the seven-hilled skyline, and also has a delicious and cozy restaurant named Atira-te ao Rio.

 On a weekend, take a nighttime stroll through the (sometimes rowdy) streets and back alleys of the Bairro Alto neighborhood.
 Every bar and restaurant overflows into the streets with locals listening to music and enjoying adult beverages.
-If you feel like skipping wine for one evening, I suggest a top Portuguese beer such as Super Bock or Sagres.
+If you feel like skipping wine for one evening, Try a top Portuguese beer such as Super Bock or Sagres.

 How to spend a lazy Sunday